Why You Should Have a Digital Estate Plan:

 Digital estate plans can be grueling to create and keep updated.
 They may not even be enforceable.
 However, by simply creating an inventory and giving access to someone trusted, the chances of your loved ones losing your digital assets will be greatly reduced.
 By getting organized now, you can see to it that your wishes are followed in the end.

-Call us today for a free telephone consultation with an estate planning attorney.
+Call us today for a free telephone consultation with a digital estate planning attorney.